Passover This Year

 Send a care package to your undergrad at Passover this year!
 Volunteer Hakafa members perform the mitzvah of preparing Passover packages (which include items like matzah, candy, snacks, and a letter from Rabbi Elder) each year for our undergrads, reminding them that they are an important part of our Hakafa family and that we are thinking of them.

-Just click here to place your order online OR click here for a downloadable paper order form, write a note to your undergrad if you'd like, and send both with $35.00 (checks should be made out to "Congregation Hakafa.") to Karen Berman (1231 Forest Avenue, Wilmette, IL 60091) no later than March 9.
+Just click here to place your order online OR click here for a downloadable paper order form, write a note to your undergrad if you'd like, and send both with $35.00 (checks should be made out to "Congregation Hakafa.") to Karen Berman (1231 Forest Avenue, Wilmette, IL 60091) no later than April 1.
+Scholarships are available.

-If you have any questions or would like to help with this project, please contact Hakafa member, Karen Berman.
+If you have any questions, please contact Hakafa member, Karen Berman.

 YIZKOR SERVICE - LAST DAY OF PASSOVER